aqualinkd/AqualinkD-Radxa-zero3/README.md

 # To Use
 This script will only work on a Linux device, ARM64 is preferred, but will work on AMD64,ARMHF,x86

-To use, simply download `patchImage.sh` script and run it passing in the Radxa OS image to patch ie
+To use, simply download `radxa-serial-patch` script and run it passing in the Radxa OS image to patch ie
 ```
-./patchImage.sh radxa-zero3_debian_bullseye_cli_b6.img
+./radxa-serial-patch radxa-zero3_debian_bullseye_cli_b6.img
 ```
 The script will download any patches it needs from this repo, so no need to clone the repo if you don't want to.